KHOmega/KH-PC-and-Linux-Setup/refined-steam-version-linux-setup.md

 - Step 2: In your game installation folder, backup your original .exe by either moving or renaming `KINGDOM HEARTS II FINAL MIX.exe` somewhere or something different.

-- Step 3: Extract the Re:Fined .zip downloaded earlier, and place `KINGDOM HEARTS II FINAL MIX.exe` `keystone.dll`, `Newtonsoft.Json.dll` and `System.Runtime.CompilerServices.Unsafe.dll` into your game directory folder.
+- Step 3: Extract the Re:Fined .zip downloaded earlier, and place `KINGDOM HEARTS II FINAL MIX.exe`, `keystone.dll`, `Newtonsoft.Json.dll` and `System.Runtime.CompilerServices.Unsafe.dll` into your game directory folder.

 This is what your game installation folder should now look like: